adityasangani/Notes/Java.md

 ```
 School instance = School.getInstance();
 ```
+- In java, when we declare local variables, their memory is created in stack, and when we do this -> new int(); then that is stored in heap.
+So if we do int[] arr = new int[4]; Then in stack, arr will be stored.
+And in heap, we will have 4 integers with their allocated spaces.
+In the stack, arr will have the first address of the first integer in the heap.

 ## File Handling in Java
 Stream is a series of data.
 If you want to store data in byte form, use Byte Stream.
 If you want to store data in character form, use Character Stream.